sylvainbx/rust-book-fr/FRENCH/src/ch02-00-guessing-game-tutorial.md

 of some kind.
 -->

 Cette fonction `new` crée une nouvelle chaine de caractères vide, un nouveau `String`.
-Vous trouverez fréquemment une fonction `new` sur les types, c'est un nom souvent donné à une fonction qui crée une nouvelle valeur ou instance.
+Vous trouverez fréquemment une fonction `new` sur d'autres types, c'est un nom souvent donné à une fonction qui crée une nouvelle valeur ou instance d'un type.

 <!--
 To summarize, the `let mut guess = String::new();` line has created a mutable variable that is currently bound to a new, empty instance of a `String`.
 Whew!
 -->

-Pour résumer, la ligne `let mut deduction = String::new();` crée une nouvelle variable modifiable nommée `deduction` qui contient une nouvelle chaine de caractères, un `String`.
+Pour résumer, la ligne `let mut deduction = String::new();` a crée une nouvelle variable mutable/modifiable qui contient une nouvelle chaine de caractères vide, une instance de `String`.
 Ouf !

 <!--
 Recall that we included the input/output functionality from the standard